chrisnoonan98675/site/xl-deploy/how-to/using-the-jython-step-delegate.markdown

 ## Define a control task

-First, define a control task in the `XL_DEPLOY_SERVER_HOME/ext/synthetic.xml` file.
+Define a control task in the `XL_DEPLOY_SERVER_HOME/ext/synthetic.xml` file.
 This example adds a method to `overthere.LocalHost` using a type modification.
-The `method` tag is used to define a control task named `showEnvironmentVariables`.
+The `method` tag defines a control task named `showEnvironmentVariables`.
 The `delegate` parameter defines the type of delegate and the `script` parameter defines the Python script that will perform the action.

 {% highlight xml %}
 <type-modification type="overthere.LocalHost">